kscalelabs/xax/examples/mixed_precision.md

 ## Example

-See the `examples/mixed_precision_mnist.py` file for a complete example of mixed precision training with MNIST.
+See the `xax/examples/mixed_precision.py` file for a complete example of mixed precision training.
+It includes:

+1. **Exploration of mixed precision concepts**
+2. **Benchmarking** full vs. mixed precision performance
+3. **Detailed documentation** of the mixed precision training process

 ## Platform-Specific Considerations